-Federal law requires any person who applies or supervises the use of restricted use pesticides (RUPs) to be certified in accordance with EPA regulations and state, territorial and tribal laws.
+Federal law requires any person who applies or supervises the use of restricted use pesticides (RUPs) to be certified in accordance with EPA regulations and state, territorial, and tribal laws.
 Pesticide applicators must know how to apply RUPs properly and effectively.

 Consider purchasing insurance for your pest control business.

-You’ll want insurance backing you up so you don’t have to pay everything out of pocket.
+Insurance is vital in backing you up so you don’t have to pay everything out of pocket.

-Be sure to research your insurance options and choose the path that’s right for you.
+As always, research your insurance options and choose the path that’s right for you.

 When thinking about your ideal client, you’ll want to uncover their biggest pain points.

-What’s their biggest gripe when it comes to bugs, critters, and varmints?
+For example, what’s their biggest gripe when it comes to bugs, critters, and varmints?

-And, the more contracts you can sign vs. one-time services, the better off you’ll be in the long run.
+Plus, the more contracts you can sign vs. one-time services, the better off you’ll be in the long run.